On this page

-A licence is required for any public or private event held in Strathcona County with an anticipated attendance of more than 300 people, including promoters, staff personnel and entertainers.
+Any private or public event held in Strathcona County with an anticipated attendance of more than 300 people, including promoters, staff personnel and entertainers requires a license.

-The intent of Concert and Special Events Bylaw 22-2014 is to ensure organizers properly plan and resource concerts and special events to address the safety of attendees and the protection of people and property within Strathcona County.
+The intent of the Concert and Special Events Bylaw (22-2014) (90.6 KB) is to ensure organizers properly plan and resource concerts and special events to address the safety of attendees and the protection of people and property within Strathcona County.

 Examples of events covered under the bylaw include:

 • music festivals or concerts